pmndrs/zustand/readme.md

 npm install zustand # or yarn add zustand or pnpm add zustand
 ```

 :warning: This readme is written for JavaScript users.
-If you are a TypeScript user, don't miss [TypeScript Usage](#typescript-usage).
+If you are a TypeScript user, be sure to check out our [TypeScript Usage section](#typescript-usage).

 ## First create a store